ASLP-lab/HumDial-Challenge/content/homepage_sections/general_description.md

 ## News and Updates

-**November 17, 2025**:Upon review, anomalies were identified in a small number of dialogue data samples in Track 1.
+**November 17, 2025**:Upon review, anomalies were identified in a small number of dialogue data samples.
 To ensure the accuracy and reliability of the evaluation results, the following items will be excluded from the final evaluation:
+Track 1:
     English Test Set: task2_4_en_0002_0014 。
     Chinese Test Set: Items with dialogue_id prefixes task2_3_zh_0015, task2_4_zh_0015, and task2_5_zh_0015.
+Track 2:
+    test-003126.wav、clean-000899.wav

 **November 17, 2025**:The test set and submission rules are released.
 Please refer to the corresponding page of each track for specific information.